 bias subtraction, dark correction

-removal of the image overscan areas.
+, removal of the image overscan areas, and sink pixel flagging (if the data were taken after Jan 1, 2015) will also take place.
 The grism-dispersed images are also flat-fielded using a dummy flat field during this step

 shows the calibration switches appropriate for a WFC G800L frame.

 A dummy flat, filled with the value "1" for each pixel, is used because no single flat-field image can be correctly applied to slitless spectroscopy data, since each pixel cannot be associated with a unique wavelength.
 Rather, flat-fielding is applied later during the extraction of spectra using an aXe

 task called aXe_PETFF

 ).
 Each pixel receives a flat-field correction dependent on the wavelength falling on that pixel as specified by the position of the direct image and the dispersion solution.
 No unique photometric keywords can be attached to all the spectra in a slitless image, so the photometric header keywords are left as default values as shown in Table 5.8

 For all subsequent reductions of slitless data using aXe